 To commemorate its 115th anniversary, Wailuku Hongwanji Mission will renovate its social hall.
 The renovations involve removing the existing wood sliding glass doors and replacing them with commercial grade, aluminum sliding glass doors.
 More Information...

-(Part 2 to be continued in the June issue)
+(Part 2 will be continued in Auguest issue)